Mohamed-Yaser12/Basic-16-bit-CPU/README.md

 <img width="1280" height="776" alt="SimulationVod-ezgif com-video-to-gif-converter" src="https://github.com/user-attachments/assets/1565bc36-214b-4fd0-8951-2b28ebc4a147" />

-> **Note:** The clock frequency in the demonstration GIF above is intentionally set to **8 Hz**.
+<p><b>Note:</b> The clock frequency in the demonstration GIF above is intentionally set to <b>8 Hz</b>.
 This slows down the simulation enough to clearly observe the cycle-by-cycle micro-operations and data flow.
-Running it at standard computer frequencies would cause the execution to finish almost instantly!
+Running it at standard computer frequencies would cause the execution to finish almost instantly!</p>

 ## 📋 Table of Contents
 - [About the Project](#about-the-project)